RedBearAK/toshy/README.md

 ## Option-key Special Characters

 Toshy includes a complete implementation of the macOS Option-key special characters, including all the "dead key" accent keys, from two keyboard layouts.
 The standard US keyboard layout, and the "ABC Extended" layout (which is still a US keyboard layout otherwise).
 This adds up to somewhere over 600 special characters being available, between the two layouts.
-It works just the same way it does on macOS, when you hold the Option or Shift+Option keys.
+It works the same way it does on macOS, when you hold the Option or Shift+Option keys.
 For example, Option+E, then Shift+E, gets you an "E" with Acute accent: É.

 The special characters may not work as expected unless you add a bit of "throttle" delay to the macro output.
 This is a new `keyszer` API function that inserts timing delays in the output of combos that involve modifier keys.
 There is a general problem with Linux keymappers using `libinput` in a lot of situations, especially in virtual machines, with the modifier key presses being misinterpreted as occuring at a slightly different time, leading to problems with macro output.

 A slight delay will usually clear this right up, but a virtual machine environment may need a few dozen milliseconds to achieve macro stability.
 In fact it's not just macros, but many shortcuts in general may seem very flaky or unusuble in a VM, and this will impact the Option-key special characters, since it uses Unicode macro sequences.

 A dedicated Unicode processing function was added to `keyszer` that made it possible to bring the Option-key special characters to Linux, where previously I could only add it to the Windows version of Kinto using AutoHotkey.